 After the river hits the board, all remaining players go through a final betting round, starting with the player left of the dealer.
 At the end of this round, all remaining players show their hole cards, and the player with the strongest hand wins.
 In the event that there’s a tie, the player with the highest card wins.

 How to play a round of Five Card Draw

 Most Five Card Draw games either use blinds or antes as the core betting structure.
 The blinds work the same way as in Texas Hold’em or Omaha, while antes are a forced bet that acts as a buy-in for every player before each hand.

-Once the blinds or antes are posted, each player is dealt five cards, one at a time.
+Once the blinds or antes are posted, the dealer deals five cards to each player, one at a time.
 When all players have five cards, the first betting round begins.

 After all players get the chance to check, bet, raise, or fold, each player then has the opportunity to discard as many cards from their hand as they would like, and replace them with new cards from the undealt portion of the deck.

 If a player wants to keep all five cards, they can “stand pat” and not discard or draw any new cards.
 After the discard round, another betting round takes place.

 Once the final betting round is complete, all remaining players show their hole cards.
 The player with the best five-card hand wins the pot.